mindee/tawazi/documentation/index.md

 ```
 !!! warning

-    Because `DAGExecution` instances are mutable, they are non thread-safe.
+    Because `DAGExecution` instances are mutable, they are not thread-safe.
 This is unlike `DAG` which is ThreadSafe.
 Create a DAGExecution per thread if you want to run the same `DAG` in parallel.

 Additionally, you can build a subgraph with the paths you want to include by declaring the root nodes where those paths begin, with the `root_nodes` argument: